noppas96/csi-lab/README.md

 This service needs to be implemented for each individual plugin.For example, if you have two separate plugins running, Node and Controller, both binaries  need to implement the Identity gRPC interface individually.

+## driver-registrar
+Sidecar container that registers the CSI driver with kubelet, and adds  the drivers custom NodeId to a label on the Kubernetes Node API Object.

+## external-provisioner

+Sidecar container that watches Kubernetes PersistentVolumeClaim objects and triggers CreateVolume/DeleteVolume against a CSI endpoint.

+## external-attacher
+Sidecar container that watches Kubernetes VolumeAttachment objects and triggers ControllerPublish/Unpublish against a CSI endpoint
 ## Volume Life Cycle

 <p align="center"><img src="images/volumelifecycle/fig1.png" /></p>